How to Invest in the Stock Market

-There are many ways for individual investors to buy stocks, each with advantages and disadvantages.
-If you want low fees, you might have to put more time managing your investments.
-If you wish to outperform the market, you may pay higher fees.
-If you want a lot of advice, you'll probably have to pay more as well.
+There are many ways for beginning investors to buy stocks, each with advantages and disadvantages.
+If you want low fees, you have to put in more time managing your investments.
+If you wish to outperform the market, you'll likely have to pay higher fees.
+If you want a lot of advice, you'll have to pay more as well.
 If you don't have much time or interest, you might have to settle for lower results.

 Perhaps the most risk is from the emotional aspect of investing.
-Most stock buyers get greedy when the market is doing well.
-Unfortunately, this makes them buy stocks when they are the most expensive.
-A poorly performing market triggers fear.
-That makes most investors sell when the prices are low.
+Most stock buyers get greedy when the market is doing well, and this, unfortunately, makes them buy stocks when they are the most expensive.
+On the other hand, a poorly performing market triggers fear, which makes most investors sell when the prices are low.

-Selecting which way to invest is a personal decision.
-It mostly depends on your comfort with risk.
-It also depends on your ability (and willingness) to spend time learning about the stock market.
+Selecting which way to invest is a personal decision and depends on your comfort with risk, and your ability and willingness to spend time learning about the stock market.

 Buy Stocks Online

-Buying stocks online costs the least, but gives little advice.
-You are only charged a flat fee, or a percent of your purchase, for each transaction.
-It can be the riskiest.
-You obviously get little or no advice.
-It requires you to educate yourself thoroughly on how to invest.
-For this reason, it also takes the most time.
+Buying stocks online costs the least, but provides little guidance; you are only charged a flat fee or percentage for each transaction.
+It requires you to educate yourself thoroughly on how to invest, and for this reason, it also takes the most time.
 It's a good idea to review the top online trading sites before you get started.

-Joining an investment club gives you more information at a reasonable cost.
-But it takes a lot of time to meet with the other club members.
-They all have various levels of expertise.
-You may be required to pool some of your funds into a club account before investing.
+Joining an investment club gives you more information at a reasonable cost, but it takes a lot of time to meet with the other club members, who all have various levels of expertise.
+You may also be required to pool some of your funds into a club account before investing.
 Again, it's a good idea to research the better investing clubs before you get started.

-A full-service broker is expensive because you'll pay higher fees.
-However, you get more information and recommendations.
-That protects you from greed and fear.
+A full-service broker is expensive, but you get more information and recommendations, which can help protect you from greed and fear.
 You must shop around to select a good financial professional that you can trust.
 The Securities and Exchange Commission offers helpful tips on how to select a broker.

-Money managers select and buy the stocks for you.
-You pay them a hefty fee, usually 1–2 percent of your total portfolio.
-If the manager does well, it takes the least amount of time.
-That's because you can just meet with them once or twice a year.
+Money managers select and buy the stocks for you, and you pay them a hefty fee—usually 1–2% of your total portfolio.
+If the manager does well, it takes the least amount of time because you can meet with them just once or twice a year.
 Make sure you know how to select a good financial advisor.